 LED Light bulbs - Included in the Iron Sun kits.
 We also offer additional light bulbs in two models.

-Fans - We are in the process of testing small box fans to determine which are most compatible with Iron Sun kits.
+Fans - We are in the process of testing fans to determine which are most compatible with Iron Sun.
 Automotive fans, and travel fans like this one are designed to run on 12 volt electricity.

 USB chargers for electronics (phones, tablets, laptops, etc.) - Search your model number and "car charger" online.
 Using the USB adapter included in our Iron Sun Kits (additional available here), you can charge almost any small electronics.